Start the Admissions Process Online

 Psychologists have described the various types of coping mechanisms and placed them into three distinct tiers:

-For many people with substance use or mental health disorders, emotional-focused coping is the norm.
+For many people with substance use or mental health disorders, emotion-focused coping is the norm.
 It focuses on alleviating the emotion itself, which often provides the least benefit for your recovery goals.

-Problem-focused coping is often a step up in terms of coping mechanisms, but it’s not without its own set of faults.
+Problem-focused coping is often a step up in coping mechanisms, but it’s not without its own faults.
 Problem-focused coping aims to fix challenges by changing the environment.
 This style of coping can often lead to great success but comes at the cost of effort.

 For example, if you fail to get a promotion at work, a problem-focused coping style would be to increase your productivity and perform better at the workplace.
 This might earn you a promotion in the future, but it can also contribute to your overall stress level in daily life.